Indicator Development Process

 - Information/data requested allows the DSF to track and report, in an aggregate form, the progress of the sector under each of the 11 Sustainability Criteria.

 - Over time by measuring the delta between reporting periods trend lines can be established.

 - Recognizing that some indicators will be proxy’s for the Criteria as there is no other robust form of quantification

 - They permit transparency in calculation to substantiate the reported progress.

-The seven Indicators developed so far are:
+The indicators developed are:

 Click to dowload full details of the Indicator metrics for the 11 DSF Sustainability Criteria .

 Members are only required to report the indicators for the criteria they have prioritised and have, or are establishing, work programs under the specific criteria.
 The DSF will also consider improved ways of reporting to ensure efficiency and accuracy,